Matheushp5/Exploratory-Data-nalysis/README.md

-# Exploratory-Data-nalysis
+# Exploratory-Data-Analysis
-Here I created a project as an example on how to perform EDA and some techniques.
+Here I share some projects where I applied EDA and some other techniques.

-The whole file is in a Jupyter Notebook using Python Kernnel.
+The files are Jupyter Notebooks using Python Kernnel.

 The purpose of this project is purely educational focused on Data Science.